AbeelLab/cs4255/README.md

 # CS4255: Algorithms for sequence-based bioinformatics (2019/20 Q2) #

 The first lecture will take place on November 12.
 In the first lecture we will go over some logistics, including project planning and assignment, and setting the exam appointment.
-Attendance during the first lecture is highly recommended.
+Attendance during the first lecture (and all others) is highly recommended.

 ## Announcements
 **The exercise session scheduled for November 11 will not take place.**